datalad/datalad-next/README.md

 Doing so will enable the extension to also alter the behavior the core DataLad package and its commands.

-## Summary of functionality
+## Summary of functionality provided by this extension

-- A new sub-system for credential handling that is able to handle arbitrary properties for annotating a secret, and facilitates determining suitable credentials while minimizing avoidable user interaction, without compromising configurability.
+- A replacement sub-system for credential handling that is able to handle arbitrary properties for annotating a secret, and facilitates determining suitable credentials while minimizing avoidable user interaction, without compromising configurability.